-I left for the states, as a teenager, and my last memories are from that age, where everything was rosy and hopeful.
-Many joyful and sad events have affected the fabric of the society I once knew, and I feel like I don’t belong anymore.
-So everyday, I move through one point to the other, just trying to survive.
-It’s a very odd feeling and state of mind to be in, because I have never not known how to adapt, anywhere I was.
+I left for the states, as a teenager, and my last memories of here, are from that age, where everything was rosy and hopeful.
+Many joyful and sad events have affected the core of the society I once knew, and I feel like I don’t belong anymore.
+So everyday, I move from one point to the other, just trying to survive.
+It’s a very odd feeling and situation to be in,especially since I have never not known how to adapt, anywhere I was.
 So, imagine feeling like a complete stranger in your own home.
 This is where I am supposed to be, this is where I was born and grew up, and yet, I feel like an alien.
 Everyone has welcome me, cheered for me to be here, has missed me, but I am feeling being here at barely 75%.

 Well, I am in it to win, and I love to be back in my homeland.
 It may take a moment, for my mind and heart to fully embrace this new change, but I want this.
 I want to learn to love what I took for granted, cherish it and nurture it like this land of mine deserves to.
 I am willing to compromise, because this “relationship” is worth the sacrifices I’m making.
 Every day is a reward and a blessing to be here, and despite feeling down and separated, I know, deep in my heart of heart, that there is no place I rather be, right now, right this moment.
 The sums of everything I’ve achieved and done, has led me right here, to fully realize the person I will evolve into.
 Nobody said this would be easy, but I am willing to let myself breathe a little bit, and enjoy the process, with all the good and the bad coming my way.